sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

  - Shares And Dividends: Adding validation to check whether savings account is his own account
  - Stop interest posting once the loan has moved to overpaid state (Related to FINERACT-60)
  - Fixed issue with loan pre-closure (Related to FINERACT-60)
- - Stop interest calculation as well as posting income transaction, once the loan has moved to NPA state (Related to FINERACT-60)
+ - Stop interest calculation as well as posting income cashTransaction, once the loan has moved to NPA state (Related to FINERACT-60)
  - [Fineract-151] - If the disbursement date is modified during loan disbursement the first repayment schedule generated is not proper
  - adding new supported parameter recurringMoratoriumOnPrincipalPeriods on loanProduct (Related to FINERACT-94)
  - [FINERACT-152] - Should not allowed to add date field for the "Savings no activity fee" if the fee/penalty is added after submitting the savings application.